|

 supports optional two factor

-write-supported archive format (7Z, ARC, PEA, ZIP) using both a
+write-supported archive format (7Z, ARC, PEA, RAR, ZIP) using both a

 password (the element you know) and a keyfile (the element you have) to